fluxsocial/Social-Context/README.md

 # Public-Social-Content

 Holochain DNA that implements the Social-Context [trait](https://github.com/juntofoundation/Holochain-Trait-Definitions#social-context) for collective based entry sharing a DNA discovery.
-This DNA's implementation of the Social-Context trait is public and open; there is no kind of permission enforcing or membrane rules.
-Permission handling should be organised outside of the trait implementation and in some other zome/dna that implements a common known Permissions [trait](https://github.com/juntofoundation/Holochain-Trait-Definitions) (WIP).

-This implementation also does not keep a "global" index of collective entries; they are only retrievable by dna address or user identity.
-This is due to DHT hotspotting concerns.
+This Repo contains two implementation of the Social-Context trait.
+A private implementation and a public one.
+The private implementation also includes a social_graph zome.
+This zome is developed in accordance with the Social-Graph [trait](https://github.com/juntofoundation/Holochain-Trait-Definitions#social-graph).

-There is also no validation on commited GlobalEntryRef's to check if target dna address & entry address are valid.
+There is no validation on commited GlobalEntryRef's to check if target dna address & entry address are valid.
 More work to be done in this department.